brynfrayne/StockFolio/README.md

 ## Lessons Learned

 Building this application, I learned about the Spring Boot framework and the N-tier architecture pattern.
 I specifically used a controller, service, repository, and model layer for my server.
 In addition, this continued to help me build on my OOP skills.
 I also used IntelliJ as my IDE for server-side development and found it to be a powerful IDE for Java.
+In addition, I had not worked with React as much recently, and found it to be a good reminder of how enjoyable working in React is for me.
+Specifically the component based approach I really enjoy and producing clean, modular code.